MTA Regional Bus Operations: Operations

-Local and limited-stop service
+Local, Rush, and Limited-Stop Service

 Local and limited-stop buses provide service within a single borough, or in some cases across two.
-While local buses make all stops along a route, limited-stop buses only make stops at busy transfer points, points of interest, and heavily used roadways.
-Limited stop service was first attempted with the M4 bus during rush hours in 1973, then expanded to other routes from there.
-The usual setup is that limited stop service runs the full route, while local services run only in the limited stop area, and the limited stop buses run local at the tail ends of the route not served by locals (similar to the operation of some subway services and the Staten Island Railway).
-There are also full-route limited-stop buses, with local variants that make limited stops along the entire route; limited-only buses with no local variants under the same route number; and limited-zone buses, with a semi-limited section (with smaller distances between stops than on regular limited routes) near the route's tail ends, and a non-stop section in the middle.
+While local buses make all stops along a route, Limited-Stop buses only make stops at busy transfer points, points of interest, and heavily used roadways.
+Limited-Stop Service was first attempted with the M4 bus during rush hours in 1973, then expanded to other routes from there.
+The usual setup is that Limited-Stop Service runs the full route, while local services run only in the limited-stop area, and the Limited-Stop buses run local at the tail ends of the route not served by locals, similar to the operation of some subway services and the Staten Island Railway.

+Rush buses follow the same principles as both the Local and Limited-Stop buses do, running local and limited-stop along their routes.
+Rush Service, first introduced in 2025 during the Queens Bus Network Redesign, is a new kind of bus service that combines the features of both Local and Limited-Stop Service into one brand new bus line.
+Rush buses make more local stops along some segments of the route than they make limited stops on other segments, or vice versa.

+There are full-route Limited-Stop buses that run alongside the local variant, making limited stops along the entire route; limited-only buses with no local variants under the same route number; and limited-zone buses, with a semi-limited section (with smaller distances between stops than on regular limited routes) near the route's tail ends, and a non-stop section in the middle.

-Most Limited-Stop buses flash "LIMITED" or "LIMITED STOPS" on the destination sign.
-Occasionally, a paper orange and purple "Limited" sign will also be placed at the bottom of the windshield by the bus operator.
-Dark navy blue "LOCAL" and red "Express" signs also exist.
+Rush and Limited-Stop buses flash "RUSH" and "LIMITED" respectively on their destination signs.
+Occasionally, on the latter buses, a paper orange and purple "Limited" sign will also be placed at the bottom of the windshield by the bus operator in case of false assumptions.
+Dark navy blue "LOCAL" and red and green "Express" signs also exist.

-The following MTA Regional Bus routes run limited stop service (for non-Staten Island routes, where there is a route numbering system, bold indicates no corresponding local service on the limited-stop route, and italic indicates no corresponding daytime local service on the limited-stop route):
+The following MTA Regional Bus routes run Limited-Stop Service (for non-Staten Island routes, where there is a route numbering system, bold indicates no corresponding local service on the limited-stop route at all, and italic indicates no corresponding local service on the limited-stop route during the daytime):

+The following MTA Regional Bus routes in Queens run Rush service.
+Some Rush routes were newly implemented in 2025 with the redesigned Queens Bus Network, or were split off from other routes (e.g. the Q48).
+Other Rush routes were originally either local bus routes (e.g. the Q2), or had both limited and local service (e.g. the Q4).